wadahiro/go-transproxy/README.md

 export no_proxy=example.org,192.168.0.0/24

 # Start go-transproxy with admin privileges(sudo)
-sudo go-transproxy -private-dns 192.168.0.100
+sudo go-transproxy -private-dns 192.168.0.100 -public-dns 8.8.8.8
 ```

 For testing, using docker is easy way.
-Now, you can access to google from docker container with no proxy configuration as follows.
+Now, we can access to google from docker container with no proxy configuration as follows.

 ```
 docker run --rm -it centos curl http://www.google.com